MJoergen/x16-nexys4ddr/log.md

   to some inefficient coding.

 ## 2020-01-14
-After a long X-max break and some sickness, I'm back again.
+After a long X-mas break and some sickness, I'm back again.

 * I've tidied up the LUTRAM's in the Ethernet module, so now they use BRAM's instead.